Support Note KB0395620

 Resolution

-If SSO for the realm is configured to Send SAML Request then customer need to have the new certificate and not an expired certificate of Ariba.
+If SSO for the realm is configured to send SAML requests, then the customer needs to have the new certificate and not an expired certificate of Ariba.

-SAP Ariba supports both SHA1 as well as SHA256 certificates from customer (Identity Provider) and does not make an SHA256 certificate mandatory on the customer side.
+SAP Ariba supports both SHA1 and SHA256 certificates from the customer (Identity Provider) and does not make an SHA256 certificate mandatory on the customer side.

 <ds:SignatureMethod Algorithm="http://www.w3.org/2000/09/xmldsig#rsa-sha1"